Je-ni/Nkataa/Readme.md

 You can run this on your local server using the port 3000.

 ## Testing
-I tested this API using Google's Advanced Rest Client and Postman
+I tested this app using Google's Advanced Rest Client and Postman

 ## Contributing
 1. Fork it!